 You must complete the works within the completion date as specified on your certificate.
 You must also notify us within 7 days before the work has been completed in order to make arrangements to carry out an inspection if the works is permanent.

-What happens if the works carried out is not as stated on your LDC application?
+If the works carried out is not as stated on your LDC application

 If the completed works differs from your proposals and what we have consented for, the works will be deemed as unconsented works.
 We may request that the structure is removed and the watercourse reinstated to its original condition.
 Failure to comply may result in enforcement actions in contravention of Section 23 of the Land Drainage Act 1991, you may be liable, on conviction, to a fine not exceeding level 5 on the standard scale; and to a further fine of up to £40 for every day on which the contravention is continued after conviction.